Management API Reference

 These accounts ensure fair play by holding players' assets during a game, preventing dishonest tactics like disconnecting or transferring assets when facing a likely loss.

 1. Creation: When a player, say Player A, initiates a PvP match, the game developer creates a escrow account.
-This dev accounts, distinct from any user account, holds assets wagered by the players.
+This backend wallets, distinct from any user account, holds assets wagered by the players.
 2. Asset Transfer: Players, A and B, choose an asset each for the match.
 Through the game's interface, they transfer these assets to the escrow account.
 Once transferred, the assets are out of the players' control.
 3. Validation: The game system verifies the transfer by checking the assets in the escrow account.
 A simple count of the assets confirms whether the match is set to begin.

 Asset transfers to Escrow account#